excalidraw/excalidraw/README.md

 yarn start
 ```

-Thats it now you can open [http://localhost:3000](http://localhost:3000) and start coding in your favorite code editor.
+Now you can open [http://localhost:3000](http://localhost:3000) and start coding in your favorite code editor.

 #### Commands